 A couple weeks ago, I noted that the speaker/author’s perspectival choices could affect the selection of aspect both in the indicative (see Bentein on Aspectual Perspective) and in the imperative (see Perspectival uses of Aspect in the Imperative).

-What I have done here for this and the next several blog posts is collate data where we have contrastive examples of the same verb used in both the imperfective and perfective aspects.
+What I have done here for this is collate data where we have contrastive examples of the same verb used in both the imperfective and perfective aspects.
 Over the next couple weeks, we’ll be examining a variety of different kinds of contrastive sets where the aspectual choice is conditioned by various linguistic elements.
 I’m going to be aiming for two to three posts each week.
 These are all short, so it shouldn’t be too hard.
 We’ll see what happens.

 In turn, this also means that predicate type selection as a factor that influences aspectual choice does not contradict the subjective nature of aspect as a category.
 This is even more true in the case of aspect in conjunction with the non-indicative moods.
 Being necessarily irrealis, non-indicative moods like the imperative involve the expression of a desired actionality for the recipient.
 Thus, in Colossians 4:17, the author uses the imperfective aspect because he wants the recipient of the command (Ἀρχίππῳ) to volitionally enter into a particular sustained and durational state of watchfulness for the ministry:

 Βλέπε τὴν διακονίαν ἣν παρέλαβες ἐν κυρίῳ, ἵνα αὐτὴν πληροῖς (Col 4:17)